Created on 23-05-2013 at 00:00 AM

-Bayern have won four of the eight finals they have contested in the UEFA Champions League and its predecessor, the European Champions Cup.
-On Saturday, eleven years after the most recent victory, the current generation will attempt to emulate Stefan Effenberg and Oliver Kahn, who hauled the team back from a bitter defeat in 1999 to mastermind a dramatic triumph on penalties against Valencia in Milan two years later.
+Bayern have won four of the nine finals they have contested in the UEFA Champions League and its predecessor, the European Champions Cup.
+On Saturday, 12 years after the most recent final victory, a dramatic triumph on penalties against Valencia in Milan, the current generation will attempt to emulate the likes of Stefan Effenberg and Oliver Kahn.

 Bayern’s Champions Cup and Champions League final history: